Information for Guests with Special Medical Needs

 Conditions of Carriage

-Only the following oxygen concentrators are accepted on Virgin Australia flights.
+Only the following oxygen concentrators are accepted for use on board Virgin Australia flights.
 These are:

 - Inogen One series